This is the second of a series of posts on worldview theory and implications for faith.

 An empirical illustration of accommodation can be seen in the work of Ahluwalia (2000), who studied attitudes toward President Bill Clinton during the Monica Lewinsky affair.
 In this research, Clinton supporters who read difficult-to-refute evidence of his unethical behavior regarding the affair and lying to the grand jury under oath were compelled to downgrade their perceptions of Clinton’s morality and honesty.
 However, whereas this effect easily spread to influence perceptions of Clinton in other domains (such as compassion and leadership ability) among non-supporters, those who supported Clinton limited the impact of the affair to attributes that were directly related to his misconduct.
 Clinton supporters’ perceptions of his compassion and leadership ability remained unaffected by the information regarding his affair, and in some cases (such as intelligence), they even upgraded their perceptions in compensation Thus, for Clinton supporters, whose worldviews were highly invested in Clinton’s overall ability to lead the country, the threat posed by the Lewinsky affair affected only relatively peripheral beliefs regarding his honesty and morality, but not core beliefs regarding his abilities as President.

 In America there has been a great deal written about the decline of Christianity and the church.
-However, those same studies indicate that the proportion of devout Christians has not changed in a century.
+However, those same studies indicate that the proportion of devout Christians has not changed very much in a century.
 What is happening is that cultural Christians are abandoning it because it has always been supernumerary.
 It has been replaced with an almost identical secular morality.
 The social advantages of church membership no longer outweigh the cost of the nominal commitment as society becomes increasingly antichristian.
 There is now a social cost to being a Christian — one that nominal Christians are not willing to pay, but “real” Christians are.
 In essence, the infamous “Church Lady” of the Saturday Night Live skits of the 1980s have been replaced with the “Karens” of the 2020s.

 The advantage of Christian morality in a practical sense is that we have two thousand years of learning how to deal with failure — a bad Christian is still a Christian.
 Christian morality is demanding, but has an almost infinite capacity to forgive failure.
 The scriptures are replete with statements to that effect — it is a given that we will fail to live up to our standards.
 In contrast, the new secular social morality has not learned how to deal with the failures of humanity to be able to meet its demands.
 The excesses of the so-called “cancel culture” represent this failure to deal with failure in a responsible manner.
 Any failure or relapse is “hypocrisy.”